PhKhang/Mentory/README.md

     Exclude: `node_modules`\
     You can view the full `tsconfig.json` in the source code.

-2. **Environment Variables**: Check if the application requires any .env file for storing sensitive data like API keys or database credentials.
-Create a .env file in the root directory if necessary with the required variables
+2. **Environment Variables**: The project needs at least the following keys:
+- `JWT_SECRET`: for signing jwt
+- `DATABASE_URL`: for communication with a PostgreSQL database, Supabase can be used to create one

 ## Features